tomwhartung/seeourminds.com-bootstrap/README.md

 ## Overview of This Site

+After reading a lot about marketing and the new Google Analytics, etc., I've learned how to define this site's purpose.
+Cool!

+### Combo site

+As learned in the Google Analytics (GA) "Getting Started" class, we can define this site as having two purposes:

+* Content site - show ads
+* Lead generation site - gather email addresses for occasional emails containing newly drawn personalities

+We use GA to learn which one or both of these purposes is working.
+If it turns out that we are better off having only one purpose per site, we may make modifications accordingly.

+#### Content site

+As a content site, this site has the following purposes:

+* Drive traffic to groja.com our parallel lead generation and e-commerce site
+* Show Google AdSense ads

+To begin with, this is the primary purpose.

+#### Lead-generation site

+As a lead-generation site, this site has the following purposes:

+* Drive traffic to groja.com our parallel lead generation and e-commerce site
+* Gather email addresses for an occasional emails containing newly drawn personalities

+To begin with, this is a secondary purpose.

+### Technical

 Right now the site uses django to deliver minimal html5boilerplate (initializr) content.

+**Let's keep it as simple as possible!**

+## Setup Notes

+Following is some more background, if you're interested.

 ### Previous experimental efforts